Alcohol vs. Cannabis

 Health Impacts: Hangover or the Munchies?

 If you’ve ever woken up after a night of heavy drinking, you know the hangover isn’t just a bad headache—it’s your body’s way of saying, “You seriously did that to me?”
 Dehydration, nausea, and the infamous brain fog.
-Alcohol, in the long run, is no lightweight either: liver disease, heart issues, and increased risk of cancer, anyone?
+Alcohol, in the long run, has well-documented health impacts: liver disease, heart issues, and more.

 Cannabis, on the other hand, usually leaves you with the munchies and a good nap.
 The risks are different—overuse can lead to memory issues, and for some, it triggers anxiety or paranoia.
-But here’s the kicker: cannabis isn’t linked to the same level of physical damage that alcohol is.
-In fact, some argue that its medicinal properties make it less of a “party poison” and more of a therapeutic tool.
+Cannabis is often viewed differently from alcohol, with some discussions focusing on its less impactful effects on physical health.

 Legal Implications: Still Dodging Cops?